 Probability distributions are ubiquitous in the machine learning world and, e.g. at the core of whole fields such as Bayesian learning.
 So before we start, let us quickly recapture what distributions are and what they are good for in a machine learning context.
 Here are some descriptions from the net:

-That should be enough and without further ado, have some fun playing with distributions, you guys.
+That should be enough and without further ado, have some fun playing with distributions.